3 Key Things Your Outsourced IT Support Should Not Be Doing

 While most IT solutions and services today are broad and equipped enough to cover the needs of businesses from various industries, there are still specific requirements and different degrees of necessity from one company or industry to another.

-In terms of the task delegation and process of an outsourced IT support provider, it is very important that everything be plotted out clearly, like who does what and the next steps.
+In terms of the task delegation and process of an outsourced IT support provider, it is very important that everything is plotted out clearly, like who does what and the next steps.
 But one important thing that you should be able to see is the reporting at the end of the funnel.
 Making it part of the whole process presents both parties with areas that can be optimized.

 One thing you should remember, though, is that you should also be involved in developing the service framework.
 Do not just let them design the whole framework for you.
 Let them know your preferences and be detailed so they can customize accordingly.
 This approach would really go well for processes like information and data audits, cloud migration, UC monitoring, and other IT tasks that should not miss a step or detail.